-Flat Overhand Bend (European Death Knot)
+Knot List: Flat Overhand Bend (European Death Knot) ‐ Step-by-Step

-Find a Knot by Name Knot Terminology Knot & Rope Safety Rope Properties Contact
+Knots by Name Terminology Safety Rope Properties About Contact Knot Store

 Flat Overhand Bend TyingUse enough rope to allow for the long tail ends.
 Use both ends together to form a loop.
 Pass the two ends through the loop.
 Tighten and dress the knot.
 The underside of the knot is unlikely to catch on an obstruction.

 Origin: Ashley named this the Overhand Bend (ABOK # 1410, p 258) and described it as "among the weakest of the bends" and used to hang hams, bacon, and bananas.
 He was writing before the knot was developed for joining two ropes for rappelling.

 Advantages: The Flat Overhand Bend is one of the easiest knots to tie.
 It rarely gets stuck because the two ropes enter the knot at the same point and, therefore, pass over an obstruction relatively easily.
 However, after heavy loading it can be difficult to untie.